1) What is Dance Parade New York?

 Movement of the People reminds us that dance is the oldest art form.
 We simultaneously recognize our country as one of immigrants and also pay homage to indigenous cultures, recalling those who danced long before ships arrived on our shores.
 At a time when recent immigrants are vulnerable we celebrate and support our native and immigrant communities as our non-profit organization places teaching artists in schools and community centers year round.
 Then we demonstrate diversity by coming together Saturday May 18th in the city’s largest dance event to showcase over 80 unique styles of dance.

-Former themes have been “Dance For Peace,” “Live Free and Dance,” “Be the Momentum,” “One Parade, Many Cultures,” “Unity through Dance” and “Dance To Live.
+Former themes have been “The Cabaret of Life," "Dance For Peace,” “Live Free and Dance,” “Be the Momentum,” “One Parade, Many Cultures,” “Unity through Dance” and “Dance To Live.

 4) What does Dance Parade New York celebrate?